tirechapp/Spacebound/README.md

               **The game will now launch!**<br/>
 <br/>
     **Mac & Linux users:**<br/>
-        Change directories to the location of Spacebound.py with the following command:<br/>
+        Change directories to the location of Spacebound.py and Assets folder with the following command:<br/>
         <br/>
 cd ~/Downloads<br/>
 <br/>